Republican Senators heed the words of Mr. Spock first officer of the USS Enterprise

 Today President Trump called for an investigation into Twitter voter fraud upon learning that former President Obama has the most liked tweet in history.
 Claiming his tweets would be #1 if it wasn’t for all those illegal twitter users

 Impeach Donald Trump.

-Liberals smile with glee at the very mention of the I word but liberals everywhere should be careful what they wish for.
-Removing Trump from office will elevate Mike Pence to the Presidency and while you may think the Trump’s administration has been nothing less than a circus a Pence administration will be nothing if not extremely dangerous to the progress achieved by liberals over the years.
+Liberals smile with glee at the very mention of the I word, but liberals everywhere should be careful what they wish for.
+Removing Trump from the office will elevate Mike Pence to the Presidency.
+While you may think Trump’s administration has been nothing less than a circus, a Pence administration will be nothing, if not extremely dangerous to the progress achieved by liberals over the years.
 Pence will be sane and rational.
 He will comport himself with decency.
-He won’t be bogged down in one scandal after another and with all that going for him he will be able to methodically push his ultra conservative agenda through congress.
+He won’t be bogged down in one scandal after another, and with all that going for him, he will be able to methodically push his ultra conservative agenda through congress.
 Here’s just a sample of what President Pence would bring to the table.

 As governor of Indiana, Pence signed the most abortion-restrictive regulations in the nation, banning abortion even in cases where the fetus has a “genetic abnormality” such as Down syndrome and holding doctors legally liable if they had knowingly performed such procedures.